 On the other hand, if you seal up your building, and do not ventilate properly, you can create condensation and mould.
 And if you do not face your windows in the proper directions and calculate their effect, you can lose heat or overheat in an uncontrolled fashion.

 Which is why the Passive House Standard is different.
 It is comprehensive, takes everything into account, and requires airtightness testing at the end.
 It starts and finishes with a whole of building design.
 In that way, you can say “use these windows, or the building will not perform as predicted” and “use this continuous insulation to this thickness, or the building will not meet the standard.”

 I do believe in better components for buildings, and I have heard people rave about the benefits of upgrading to double glazing, for example.
 However, I believe we should properly design and test our buildings too.
 That’s why we have triple glazed UPVC windows in our Certified Passive House.
-That’s why our insulation is about three times what the laws require, and that’s why we tested our building to achieve the standard of 0.6 air changes per hour at 50 pascals.
+That’s why our insulation, like the on serviced by Stellrr Insulation & Spray Foam website, is about three times what the laws require, and that’s why we tested our building to achieve the standard of 0.6 air changes per hour at 50 pascals.

 Once we voluntarily adopted the Passive House Standard, all of these things were required.

 And now that we have experienced a passive house building, the comfort and low energy requirements are astounding.
 People who experience it start to want a house or building that is truly enjoyable to live in.